twosigma/beakerx/README.md

   image is built by compiling BeakerX and installing BeakerX in the base image.

-* [js](js) There are two subdirectories of JavaScript, [js/lab](js/lab) and [js/notebook](js/notebook).
-Lab has the extension for Jupyter Lab (which is distributed by npm).
-Notebook has two extensions, one for the wigets, and one for the notebook application.
+* [js](js) There are two subdirectories of JavaScript and TypeScript, [js/lab](js/lab) and [js/notebook](js/notebook).
+New code is being written in TypeScript.

+  The lab subdirectory has the extension for Jupyter Lab (distributed by npm).
+Notebook has two extensions, one for the widgets (which are included in Lab as well, and are also seperately distributed with npm for embedded applications such as nbviewer), and one for the notebook application.
 This adds a tab to the tree view with our options panel.
-And for regular notebook pages the extension handles:
+And for regular notebook pages the extension
+  handles:

   * running initialization cells,